-Climate activists in Kenya fight to protect the slums — and call on the West to do more | CBC News
+A Nairobi slum vulnerable to flooding is engineering its own climate solutions and not waiting for the West | CBC News

 At a recent Africa Oil Week conference in Dubai, Kenya's petroleum and mining minister said the country should be able to develop its resources just like countries in the West have done.

-"Much of Kenya is renewables, we just want to tap into what God has given us: hydrocarbons," said John Munyes.
+"Much of Kenya is renewables.
+We just want to tap into what God has given us: hydrocarbons," said John Munyes.

 For some, Kenya is at a crossroads.
 And it's a worry for the generation that will be expected to inherit the results of decisions being made today.